Fatih Karagümrük S.K.: Early professional era and long decline (1955–2012)

-Karagümrük Rebuild Era (2012–Present)
+Rebuild era (2012–present)

 After returning to the professional pyramid in 2012–13, Fatih Karagümrük modernised its legal and sporting structure.
 On 20 June 2012 the club registered a new corporate entity and emblem with the Turkish Football Federation (TFF); the football branch of the association was transferred to “Fatih Karagümrük Sportif Faaliyetler Sanayi ve Ticaret A.Ş.” to cover professional operations.

 In 2013–14 the team finished fourth in their Third League group and advanced through the play-offs.
 Karagümrük defeated Bergama Belediyespor in the semi-finals and overcame 1920 Maraşspor in the final to claim the play-off championship and promotion to the Second League.

 During the mid-2010s, businessman Cengiz Günaydın assumed ownership and financed work on facilities and stadium matters; however, continuing financial strain led him to signal that the club was for sale.
 On 26 June 2018 former sporting director Süleyman Hurma purchased a controlling stake (reported as 71%) and was elected club president, initiating a more professional governance model.

 The 2018–19 season began with Yusuf Şimşek as head coach, but he resigned after six league matches.
 Cüneyt Dumlupınar took charge and the team finished second in their group to reach the play-offs.
 Karagümrük then eliminated Şanlıurfaspor in the quarter-finals and Manisa FK in the semi-finals, before defeating Sakaryaspor in the final to secure promotion to the First League.